 - Thoracentesis is generally a safe procedure.

-- No surgical incision is needed.
+- No surgical incision is necessary.

 - Any procedure that penetrates the skin carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.